fmaussion/habil2.0/_sources/ch07/acknowledgements.md

 Finally, I would like to thank my family, my parents for their love and support, my sister Anne for her wonderful participation in the OGGM-Edu project.
-And, finally, no words can express my gratitude to my partner at home, at work and under the start, my compass in the good and the bad times: Conni.
+And, finally, no words can express my gratitude to my partner at home, at work and under the stars, my compass in the good and the bad times: Conni.